mborus/requirements-txt/readme.md

 👉 This repo is mostly meant for my own use, your milage may vary

+👉 This repo should work on Windows 11, but I currently have no Windows 11 machine to test.

 👉 Main reason why this exists: pip includes a download feature which allows convenient installations from a USB drive with no internet present

 👉 You think some library is missing?
 Cool!
 Please open an issue.